rafaelcaricio/thumbor_rails/README.md

 rails g thumbor_rails:install
 ```

-It will generate the basic configuration in `config/initializers/thumbor_rails.rb` and you have to update the values of `server_url` to point to your thumbor server and the `security_key` to have your security key.
+It will generate the basic configuration in `config/initializers/thumbor_rails.rb`, which has the following configuration options available:

+- `server_url`. _Required_.
+The location of your Thumbor server.
 If `server_url` contains `%d`, it will be interpolated to 0-3, [just like `asset_host` for Rails](http://api.rubyonrails.org/classes/ActionView/Helpers/AssetUrlHelper.html).

-That's all.
+- `sercurity_key`.
+Optional.
+This must match your [Thumbor server's security key](https://github.com/thumbor/thumbor/wiki/Security#stopping-tampering).
+- `force_no_protocol_in_source_url`.
+Optional, defaults to `false`.
+If true, the protocol is removed from any image source passed into `thumbor_url`.
+This may be done for aesthetic reasons, or due to certain CDN/server configurations.

 ## Usage